Skip to main content

 As a condition of access to the OpenSAFELY Service, all research projects must align with the ethical standards set by NHS England.

-- Must obtain an ethics review from an institutional or organisational ethics board (for example, a researcher’s university ethics committee) before the project application is submitted to NHS England for approval.
+1. Obtain an ethics review from an institutional or organisational ethics board (for example, an NHS Research Ethics Committee, where expected or required, or otherwise typically via a researcher’s university ethics committee) before the project application can be approved by NHS England.
 It is not the responsibility of NHS England, or the OpenSAFELY Service, to obtain an ethics review on behalf of the Service User.

 4: Determining whether an ethics review is required